v-sugahara7993-esol/v2i_interface/README.md

 This converter acts with a single external device on a vehicle.

-It is necessary to prepare a user-defined broadcasting device in order to realize connection with an unspecified number of infrastructure devices.
+It is necessary to prepare a user-defined broadcasting device, which connects to number of infrastructure devices.

 ## Input and Output
 - input